PIPP is a Windows application designed for pre-processing planetary

 up my processing workflow I decided to make it available to others to see if they find it useful and maybe give a little back to the astronomy community.

-PIPP's functionality has been and will continue to be extended over time.
+PIPP's functionality continues to be extended over time.

 Current supported platforms: